I am an experienced academic and communications professional with interests in digital marketing, robots, AI, science fiction and war.

 Consultancy

-I am one of my department’s most active marketing consultants, working with our Partnerships manager to provide support to local businesses seeking to address specific marketing challenges.
+I am one of my department’s most active marketing consultants, working with our Partnerships Manager to provide support to local businesses seeking to address specific business challenges.

 Articles

-I am frequently published in The Conversation, and my work has been re-published in the national press including:
+I am frequently published in The Conversation, and my work has been re-published in the national press.
+I have also written bespoke pieces for publications such as Coaching Perspectives:

 Interviews